-The BIA purchases certain services from companies controlled by Board of Directors' members and company executives in the normal course of business at exchange amounts, which is the amount agreed to by both parties.
-During the year, the BIA incurred expenses of \$99, which it paid to related parties in return for goods and services.
+The BIA purchases certain services from companies by the Board of Directors' members and company executives in the normal course of business at exchange amounts, which is the amount agreed to by both parties.
+During the year, the BIA incurred expenses of nil.

 In addition, the BIA is related to all entities under control of the City of Ottawa.
-During the year ended December 31, 2021, the BIA recognized grant revenue from the City of Ottawa of \$48,565 [2020 - \$28,377] within sundry revenue on the Statement of Operations.
-As at December 31, 2021, nil [2020 - nil] is included in accounts payable and accrued liabilities that is due to related parties.
+During the year ended December 31, 2021, the BIA recognized grant revenue from the City of Ottawa of nil [2020 - \$700] within sundry revenue on the Statement of Operations.
+As at December 31, 2021, nil [2020 - nil] is included in accounts payable and accrued liabilities.